What is Reverse Osmosis?

 Salt Rejection %

 This equation tells you how effectively the RO membranes are removing contaminants.
-It does not tell you how each individual membrane is performing, but rather how the system overall is performing on average.
+It does not tell you how each individual membrane is performing.
+However, it will tell you how the system overall is performing on average.

 A well-designed RO system with properly functioning RO membranes will reject 95% to 99% of most feed water contaminants (of a certain size and charge).